 • If your item does not sell in 2 to 3 weeks even after heavy discounting, consider putting it in your DONATE bucket.
 This will guarantee you will never see it again.

 • When you are done parting with everything in your SELL pile, call up the Salvation Army or Goodwill and have them pick up the goodies in your DONATE pile.
-Here’s a nifty book I use to determine the cost of items donated for tax purposes.
+There are nifty books like “It’s Deductible” that you could use to determine the cost of items donated for tax purposes.

 • Count your bucks and enjoy your more spacious environment.
 I normally clear at least $500 a summer doing this!